Grant Program for UST Upgrades

 Petroleum Fund Grant Program for Underground Storage Tank System Upgrades

-To comply with the new federal underground storage tank (UST) regulations published on July 15, 2015, the Nevada UST program recently amended regulations NAC 459.9921 through NAC 459.999, inclusive.
+To comply with the new federal underground storage tank (UST) regulations published on July 15, 2015, the Nevada UST program amended regulations NAC 459.9921 through NAC 459.999, inclusive.
 The amendments will require all UST owners and operators who are currently subject to the 2005 Energy Policy Act and the new UST regulations (40 CFR, Part 280) to implement periodic testing of spill buckets and containment sumps in accordance with 40 CFR 280.35.
 All existing UST systems installed prior to October 13, 2015 are required to perform an initial periodic test of this equipment no later than October 13, 2018.
 NDEP anticipates a significant proportion of existing UST spill and release prevention equipment may fail the initial testing required above.
-Furthermore, the cost to upgrade or replace this equipment may be significant and prohibitive for an UST owner or operator.
+Furthermore, the cost to upgrade or replace this equipment may be significant and prohibitive for a small business UST owner or operator.

 General Questions About The Grant Program: